Brentwood, Maryland: 19th century

 The town was originally incorporated in 1922 and is named after the Brentwood estate built in 1817 by Robert Brent in Northeast Washington, D.C.
 The town was developed beginning in the 1890s around the Highland Station of the Washington Branch of the Baltimore and Ohio Railroad and the Columbia and Maryland Railway.
 Brentwood was created by Wallace A. Bartlett, a Civil War veteran, former foreman for the Government Printing Office, Patent Office examiner, and inventor originally from Warsaw, New York.
 Captain Bartlett lived in Washington, D.C., until 1887, when he purchased 206 acre of farmland from Benjamin Holliday, which abutted the Highland subdivision.
 Bartlett built a farmhouse for his family on the land and, with two partners J. Lee Adams and Samuel J. Mills, formed the Holladay Land and Improvement Company.
 Captain Bartlett died in 1908.

 In 1891, the Company platted a residential subdivision called "Holladay Company's Addition to Highland" on 80 acre of the Bartlett Farm.
 The lots were approximately 40 ft by 100 ft and were arranged around an irregular grid of streets.
 The lots in the northern part of the subdivision, which eventually would become North Brentwood, were smaller and were subject to flooding from a mill race.
 These lots were less expensive, and Bartlett encouraged their purchase by African-American families with whom he was indirectly associated from his command of U.S. Colored Troops in the Civil War.
 The more expensive lots to the south were purchased by white working-class families, many of whom were employed as federal government clerks.
 Seven additional houses were built by 1896.
 In 1899 Bartlett purchased the Fenwick family farm which was located to the west of the Holladay Company's Addition to Highland.
 With two new partners, J. Baker and Dr. Sigmund A. Czarra, Bartlett began the Brentwood Company.
 The 95 acre area was surveyed and platted in 1899.
-The Holladay Addition homes represented a typical cross-section of housing styles popular in the late-19th century, including I-houses, vernacular houses with Queen Anne detailing, four-squares, and front-gable houses.
+The Holladay Addition homes represented a typical cross-section of housing styles popular in the late-19th century, including I-houses, vernacular houses with Queen Anne detailing, foursquares, and front gable houses.